 The Boston Services for Trauma And Resources (STAR) for families program is dedicated to providing mental health services to Boston Medical Center patients from birth to 17 years old who have experienced traumatic events.
 We provide evidence-based trauma treatment that is individualized for each patient’s needs, challenges, strengths, and goals.
 Our team works closely with children and adolescents, their families, and the social environment such as schools and community supports to strengthen and enhance supports and reduce trauma symptoms to improve overall well-being.

 Treatment through Boston Services for Trauma and Resources for families (STAR) may occur via telehealth or in-person at Boston Medical Center, as clinically appropriate and accessible to the family, and can include referrals for additional clinical supports as indicated.
+Boston STAR Services are available to children and adolescents under 18 who receive medical care at BMC or one of our affiliated community health centers.
+If your child receives care elsewhere, please contact your pediatrician for referrals to behavioral health supports

 Request an Appointment